tannineo/tannineo/README.md

 I am a software developer based in Dublin, Ireland.

-Working with Elixir, also like TS/JS and Golang.
+Working with ts/js fullstack and elixir, also like golang.

 Adapting new life in Dublin at the moment...